-The tables that make up this section of Understanding Breast Cancer present the research that drives many of the recommendations and standards of practice related to breast cancer.
+The tables in this section present the research findings that drive many recommendations and standards of practice related to breast cancer.

-Research tables are useful for presenting data, but they can be hard to understand if you don’t work with them every day.
-They present a lot of information in a compact format.
+Research tables are useful for presenting data.
+They show a lot of information in a simple format, but they can be hard to understand if you don’t work with them every day.

-Here, we present some basic concepts that may help you read and understand the research tables in this section.
+Here, we describe some basic concepts that may help you read and understand research tables.
+The sample table below gives examples.

 The first column (from the left) lists either the name of the study or the name of the first author of the published article.